-The number one thing people overlook when it comes to building an audience for their work is the mindset.
-Just like building a startup, one of the hardest but most important things about building an audience is managing your psychology.
-You need to understand the personal characteristics of commercially successful artists.
+The number one thing creative people overlook when it comes to building an audience for their work is the mindset.
+Just like building a startup, one of the hardest but most important things about creativity and building an audience is manging your psychology and understanding your artist personality type.

-- Have the humility to accept that your work may not be as good as you think it is.
+Have the humility to accept different perspectives and feedback that your work may not be as good as you think it is.
 And listen to the people who have valuable feedback and learn to distinguish them from those who don’t.

 Humility is the most underrated artistic personality trait and the one you are most in danger of losing as you become more successful in your field.
-The moment you think you have nothing left to learn is the moment your pursuit of mastery is over.
-Nothing is more detrimental to the growth of an artist than arrogance, ego, and lack of an open mind.
+The moment you think you have nothing left to learn is the moment your pursuit of artistic mastery is over.
+Nothing is more detrimental to artistic people and the growth of an artist than arrogance, ego, and lack of an open mind.

 AR Rahman whose music career is an example of creativity and an artist for whom I have deep respect and admiration.
-He is a cultural icon in India and has composed soundtracks for films like Slumdog Millionaire and collaborated with artists like Andrew Loyd Weber, Usher, Coldplay and others.
+He is a cultural icon in India and the world and has composed soundtracks for films like Slumdog Millionaire and collaborated with artists like Andrew Loyd Weber, Usher, Coldplay and others.

-Despite his success, he has remained incredibly humble.
+Despite his success in music and career, he has remained incredibly humble.
 In the documentary Harmony, he travels across India to meet musicians who are far less well known than he is.
 Yet he approaches each of them as if he is the student and they are his teachers.
-This is the embodiment of humility.
+This is the embodiment example of humility.

 It doesn’t matter how commercially successful you become as an artist.
-The moment you lose your humility, you lose the ability to explore new ideas, learn, and limit your artistic expression, and grow in your personal space in a way that made you successful, to begin with.
+The moment you lose your own humility, you lose the ability to explore new ideas, learn, and limit your artistic expression, and grow in your personal space in a way that made you successful, to begin with.

 Far too many artists believe in the myth of the “I made it” moment.
 Believing they made it keeps them from doing what made them successful in the first place.
 These people become one-hit wonders.

-People who have commercial creative success tend to work harder than they did before their success.
-They continue to raise the standards they have for themselves and never rest on their laurels.
-That’s humility in a nutshell.
+People who have commercial creative success and careers work harder than they did before their success.
+They raise the standards and high expectations they have for themselves and never rest on their laurels.
+Humility is a catalyst for consistent creativity throught your career.

 When I went to my first all-region band audition in 9th grade, I was annoyed by all the people I met who were all-state musicians because they knew how good they were.
 My band director said, “Every single person who makes the All-State band has that attitude.”

-Commercially successful artists are humble and acknowledge their areas for improvement, but they are also confident in their abilities and the quality of their work.
-Simply put, if you don’t believe in the value of your own work, it’s hard to believe that other people do.
+Commercially successful artists are humble enough to acknowledge their areas for improvement, but they are also confident in their abilities and the quality of their work.
+Simply put, if you don’t believe in the value of your own work and artistic personality, other artistic people won’t either.

-If you’re confident in your abilities, you’ll also tend to have more personal space in the discernment to decide whose feedback is important and whose isn’t.
+If you’re feeling confident in your abilities, you’ll also tend to have more personal space in the discernment to decide whose feedback is important and whose isn’t.

-Your harshest critics will often be the people who care about you the most.
-It’s often your mentors, editors, and coaches who will push you, challenge you, and hold you to the highest standards.
+Your harshest critics will often be the people who care deeply about you the most.
+It’s often your artistic mentors, editors, and career coaches who will push you, challenge you, and hold you to the highest artistic standards.
 The ability to accept this kind of feedback is essential to your confidence as an artist.

-If you try to make your art by consensus and committee, you will end up creating something that caters to the lowest common denominator but has no emotional resonance.
+If you try to make your art by consensus and committee, you will end up creating something that caters to the lowest common denominator but has no emotional or artistic resonance.
 Creative confidence in your artistic expressive personality type means coming to terms with the fact that what you create will not and should not resonate with everyone.
-Polarization and artistic resonance are two different pairs of shoes.

 For the kind of persistence that leads to commercial creative success, you need a long-term view.
 It’s not about how long it will take you to succeed, it’s about how long you’re willing to work for it.
 You need to be willing to go far beyond the point where the average person gives up, and display a commitment that borders on obsession.

-Insatiable curiosity is a hallmark of commercially successful artists, and every artistic personality type.
-It drives creativity, inspiration and other forms of intrinsic motivation and enables them to persevere regardless of the results.
-They are curious about every aspect of their work and about things that have nothing to do with their work at all.
+Insatiable curiosity is a hallmark of all creative writers, commercially successful artists, and every artistic personality type.
+It drives creativity, inspiration and other forms of intrinsic motivation and enables them to focus and persevere regardless of the results.
+They are curious about every aspect of the world around their work and about other personality types and things that have nothing to do with their work at all.

-The deep power of curiosity helps them connect dots between specific information, for example, create one between ideas and draw insights from different disciplines.
+The deep power of curiosity helps them connect dots between specific information, for example, create one between ideas and draw insights from ideas across different research disciplines.
 This curiosity runs deep.

-In the documentary Harmony, AR Rahman visits a music school in Kerala.
-Because the drums the students learn to play were once used for religious purposes, he asks to hear what those drums sound like in a temple.
-This is the depth of curiosity that commercially successful artists bring to their work.
+In the music documentary Harmony, AR Rahman visits a music, arts and dance school in Kerala.
+Because the drums the students learn to play and dance on were once used for religious purposes, he asks to hear what those drums sound like in a temple.
+This is an example of the depth of artistic curiosity that commercially successful artists bring to their work.

 When I started Unmistakable Creative in 2009, people said podcasting was dead.
 I didn’t continue because I thought it would become a massive cultural trend.
 Curiosity was and is the driving force behind my work.

 Curiosity is my main criteria when choosing my podcast guests.
-I know if I’m genuinely curious about my guest’s story, it will be interesting to my listeners.
-That’s why I never make a guest’s selection based on their status or the impact they might have on metrics.
+I know if I’m genuinely curious about my guest’s career or story, it will be interesting to my listeners.
+That’s why I never make a guest’s selection based on their status or the impact they might have on metrics career.

-Curiosity diversifies your input and transforms your brain into a rich creative echo system, leading to deep authentic self-expression.
+Curiosity diversifies your input and transforms your brain, senses and environment into a rich, expressive, imaginative, expressive and creative echo system environment, leading to deep authentic self-expression and creativity.
 It promotes intrinsic motivation and you are able to enjoy the work regardless of the outcome while increasing the chances of a positive outcome.

-Unfortunately, many aspiring artists follow trends rather than their curiosity.
+Unfortunately, many aspiring artists tend to follow trends rather than their curiosity.
 But following trends is the opposite of standing out from a sea of noise.
-Doing something because everyone else is doing it (e.g. starting a podcast, joining Tiktoc, etc.) pollutes the intentions behind your work.
+Doing something because everyone else is doing it (e.g. starting a podcast, joining Tiktoc, etc.) pollutes the intentions, effort, and inspiration behind your work.
 It’s impossible to do exceptional creative work if your intentions aren’t genuine.

-Optimism is a bit of a paradox for commercially successful artists.
-They are optimistic about how their work will turn out and be received by the audience.
-At the same time, they are hyper-aware that they can’t control it.
+Optimism is a bit of a paradox for commercially successful artists and creators.
+They are optimistic about how their creative work will turn out and be received by the audience.
+At the same time, they are very sensitive and hyper-aware that they can’t control it.

-There is a character trait of my mentor Greg Hartle that drove me crazy but also enabled him to help me make some of the best work of my life.
+There is a character trait of my mentor Greg Hartle that drove me crazy but also enabled him spending time together to help me make some of the best work of my life.
 He was stubborn as hell.